nirmal-jack/quicksightaws/README.md

 Step 3: change the correct name of the s3 bucket in the json file.
 Step 4: Upload the download data file and the json file given by BrightData into the S3 Bucket.
 Step 5: go the aws console, and open quicksight.
+Step 6: sign for quicksight, if you are new and can cancel the subcription 30 days before. step 7: choose Amazon S3 and choose the bucket created and give finish.
+Step 8: the quicksight account gets created instantly.